AndrewJoshuaFreeman/drone/README.md

 Overview
 --------
 This project implements a real-time combat display and analytics system for tracking autonomous drones during research and testing operations.
 The system ingests live telemetry data from multiple unmanned platforms, processes it through a Python-based API, and visualizes drone positions and performance metrics via an interactive web interface.
+This was built for the Bush Combat Development Complex in coordination with Corpus Christi's Autonomy Research Institute

-The primary goals of this project are:
+The primary goals of this project were:

-- Real-time situational awareness for autonomous systems
+- Real time situational awareness for autonomous systems
-- Low-latency telemetry ingestion and visualization
+- Low latency telemetry ingestion and visualization
 - Scalable architecture for research and operational experimentation

 This system was designed and built from scratch to support autonomy research and operational analysis.